-Japan might well have the most iconic and best known cuisine in Asia.
+Japan might well have the most iconic and best-known cuisine in Asia.
 However, from our experience we can tell you that no matter how good that sushi restaurant is in your home city, it’s nothing compared to the real deal – and twice the price!

 Real, authentic cuisine in Japan is a way of life, and is taken very seriously.
 Every step of the journey, from the boats and fields to the plate in front of you has been repeated down family lines over hundreds of years.
-Here’s some of the dishes to look out for:
+Here are some of the dishes to look out for:

 As with most destinations in Asia, you should be from a native English-speaking country and have a bachelor’s degree in any subject to qualify for a work visa.
 Though a TESOL or TEFL certificate is not a strict requirement, it is very helpful in competitive markets and can open doors to higher salaries.